 Do you fear using the drop option in rummy?
-You may have noticed a few players often using the drop option, but being a novice, you aren’t sure when to drop out of a rummy game.
+You may have noticed a few players often using the drop option, but being a novice, you aren’t sure when to drop in a rummy game.
 Moreover, you probably contemplate if dropping out of a rummy game is the right thing to do.

 The drop option in rummy may feel like you have lost the game or are giving up, but sometimes dropping out can be a wise decision you make as a rummy player.
 There’s no doubt about rummy being a game of skill where players use different strategies to defeat their opponents.
 One of the strategies that players use to minimize the loss they may face in a rummy game is using the drop option.
 So, here’s all that you must know about the drop option and when it is wise to drop out of an online rummy game.